A-Boring-Square/PyLogg/README.md

-to use just add this as a github submodule
+To use just add this as a github submodule